JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 <a href = "https://docs.bokeh.org/en/latest/index.html">bokeh</a> is a very versatile and powerful graphing library for Python.

-One of the coolest things about bokeh is that it allows one to create dashboards, by utilizing widgets (e.g., slider, dropdown menu, etc.).
+One of the coolest things about bokeh is that it allows one to create dashboards, by utilizing widgets (e.g., sliders, dropdown menus, etc.).
 This provides the user with an extensive depth of data interactivity.

 But not every plot is dashboard; using bokeh, we can also create almost any of the aforementioned interactive plots from other packages.